ryanclove/CS214/Projects/Project 2/README.txt

 Me and a partner did this project.

-Waiting for grade
+Grade: 62/100 (62%)

+Comments: Segmentation fault